nominetresearch/microbit-networking-book-python/rockpaperscissors/rockpaperscissors.md

 ### Task 2: Hand shapes over the radio with unicast

-**Description:** To play the game over the radio, you will use the button A to select paper, rock or scissors.
+**Description:** To play the game over the radio, you will use the button A to select either paper, rock or scissors.
 You will use button B to confirm your selection and send it over the radio.
 Like in Task 1, use paper=0, rock=1, scissors=2.

 **Instruction:** Write a program to do the following:

 1. Use button A to select paper, rock or scissors.
-Each time you press button A, it should alternately show an icon of either paper, rock or scissors.
+Each time you press the button A, it should alternately show an icon of either paper, rock or scissors.

 2. Use button B to confirm your selection, and unicast it to your friend’s micro:bit over the radio like you did in [Unicast Communication: One to One](../unicast/unicast.md).

 3. Add code for receiving a number.
 When you receive a number, show the corresponding icon on the display.
 For example, if you received 0, display the paper icon.

 Test with your teammate that you can send and receive your hand shape values over the radio.